qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 ***

 ### Klipper script changes

-As a word of encouragement, during the installation process you may get multiple errors regarding the configuration having issues.
-Don't worry, these can all be resolved fairly easily by carefully reading the error messages and resolving them.
-It's okay.
-You can do this!

 On your printer, edit the `/home/mks/klipper/klipper/extras/probe.py` file and comment out the lines as highlighted here: https://github.com/QIDITECH/klipper/blob/PLUS4/klippy/extras/probe.py#L485-L492